 Playa Blanca in Cartagena and Santa Marta

 San Andres was once a paradise like Providencia.
-However, it has specialized in mass tourism.
-The population has risen to 70,000, the only sandy beach is overcrowded, the riffs are destroyed because tourist trample right on, crime rate has risen, all-inclusive binge tourism is omnipresent.
+However, it has become a hub for mass tourism.
+The population has risen to 70,000, the only sandy beach is overcrowded, the reefs are destroyed because tourists trample on them, and the crime rate has increased.
+All-inclusive binge tourism is everywhere.

-The approximately 20 meters of sandy beach that are there are a joke.
-The rest is pebble beach and serves as harbor for the boats.
-Somebody who recommends this beach was either never there, or is an idiot or both.
+The approximately 20 meters of sandy beach that are present are a joke.
+The rest of the beach is pebbly and serves as a harbor for boats.
+Anyone who recommends this beach either has never been there or is foolish or perhaps both.

 If after all this information and those nice pictures you are hungry for traveling to and around Colombia, don’t look any further and contact us.
 We are a travel agency based in Bogota and will create you a customized Colombian experience.
 We will be more than happy to advise you.

 Colombia Travel Guides